COVID-19 and other health-related FAQs

 Shortlisted candidates will be intimated as per these dates:

-- End May: Shortlisted candidates will be contacted to set up interview times and dates.
+- Early June: Shortlisted candidates will be contacted to set up interview times and dates.
 Interviews will be conducted via GMeet or via Skype (phone interviews will be conducted only in exceptional circumstances).

-- June: Selected and waitlisted Fellows will be informed.
+- Late June: Selected and waitlisted Fellows will be informed.

 What will the selection process include?